John Parsons (criminal): Escape

 Parsons escaped from the Ross County jail on Saturday, July 29, 2006.
 He asked his mother for help in escaping, but she was arrested before plans could be made.
 Parsons made a rope from bed-sheets, newspaper and toilet paper, which he hid behind a brick in the wall of his cell.
 He used toothpaste and green and blue Jolly Ranchers to match the paint on the wall to disguise the broken mortar around the loose brick, which Parsons had carved out with a piece of metal from an air vent in his jail cell.

 As a fugitive, he was twice featured on the Fox television show America's Most Wanted.
 He appeared for a third time on that program on September 30, 2006, when he became the 484th fugitive listed on the FBI Ten Most Wanted Fugitives list.
 After his escape there were numerous reported sightings of Parsons in heavily wooded areas near Chillicothe.

-National Geographic Channel transmitted the history of the escapes, in the documentary show Breakout.
+National Geographic Channel transmitted the history of the escape in episode 6 of the documentary show Breakout.

 Captured

-He was arrested without incident by members of the Ross County Tactical Assault Team at approximately 12:20 pm at a small shack near the Chillicothe city limits.
+On October 19, 2006, Parsons was arrested without incident by members of the Ross County Tactical Assault Team at approximately 12:20 pm at a small shack near the Chillicothe city limits.
 A number of law enforcement tactical units converged on the location and planned the arrest to avoid injury to any law enforcement personnel or to Parsons.
 After being booked into the Ross County jail, Parsons was transferred to the Pickaway Correctional Institution in Orient, southwest of Columbus.

 Parsons, who led local, state and national law enforcement on a three-month chase after his escape, stood before Judge Jon Corzine in Ross County Common Pleas Court shortly after 3 pm and pleaded guilty to one count of aggravated murder and other charges.
 He was sentenced to life in prison without parole.
 He was involved in telling the story of the escape with the National Geographic Channel.

 As of January 2020, Parsons is incarcerated at the Toledo Correctional Institution.